pedrobarretto/pokedex/README.md

 Do you like pokemon?

-I like it a lot, and to start learning about APIs and other web programming concepts, I decided to do a project involving pokémon.
+I like it a lot, and to start learning about APIs and others web programming concepts, I decided to do a project involving pokémon.

 So I made a kind of pokédex, with the first 151 pokemons.
 As I used a public API, called [PokeApi](https://pokeapi.co/), I decided not to make so many requests, from several Pokémon, so I only made them with the first generation.